 In Spring 2011, it was announced that Alice Cooper would be starting a new tour called “No More Mr. Nice Guy Tour.”
 Several Canadian and European festival dates were announced.
 A few weeks later, they announced that Alice would be playing at the Horseshoe Casino on May 12.
 That was to be the warm-up gig for the rest of the tour—the second tour kick-off to take place at the Horseshoe.
 There were some band lineup changes for this tour, and the most exciting one to me was that Steve Hunter was playing.
 Steve played with Alice in the ’70s, recording “Welcome To My Nightmare” and the other ’70s albums, and touring with Alice on the late ’70s tours, including the Madhouse Rock Tour, which was my first Alice concert.
 I was almost as excited to see Steve play as I was to see Alice perform again.

 I emailed Matt and asked him if he knew if they were rehearsing at the Horseshoe.
 He suggested I email Toby, one of Alice’s managers, and ask him.
 I hated to do that, because I always hate to ask for things.
-But if there was going to be another dress rehearsal, I was eager to attend, of course.
+But if there were going to be another dress rehearsal, I was eager to attend, of course.
 I bought tickets for my cousin John and me to attend the opening show on May 12.

 Near the end of April, I couldn’t stand it anymore, so I sent off a quick email to Toby telling him that I was attending the Horseshoe show and that I hoped to see him there.
 I then asked if they were going to be rehearsing there.
 He wrote back and said that they were rehearsing in Nashville May 1 through May 7, then they were moving to the Horseshoe to rehearse May 9 through May 11.
-I asked if there was going to be a dress rehearsal again and told him that if he needed another pair of eyes in the audience, I was available.
+I asked if there were going to be a dress rehearsal again and told him that if he needed another pair of eyes in the audience, I was available.
 He wrote back and said he didn’t know if there would be or not, but for me to email him again a few days before the show and that they would see me either May 11 or May 12.

 After that email exchange, the rains started and it never even dawned on me that the Horseshoe Casino is on a boat on the Ohio River—the same Ohio River that was rising and causing flooding everywhere.
 It turns out that the Horseshoe Casino was closed for about ten days due to flooding or the potential.
 Fortunately, they were able to open again on Thursday, May 5.
 The rains ended, and things were looking good for the concert to happen as planned.

-On Monday, May 9, I emailed Toby and asked if he knew yet if there was going to be a dress rehearsal.
+On Monday, May 9, I emailed Toby and asked if he knew yet if there were going to be a dress rehearsal.
 He wrote back and said he still didn’t know the schedule, and for me to contact him again Tuesday evening or Wednesday morning.
 In an effort to not pester him too much, I waited until about 8 AM Wednesday morning to contact him again.
 He replied back about 15 minutes later and said he still didn’t know the schedule for the day, but that he’d let me know.
 He also asked how far away I was, and I told him it was about a two-hour drive from here to there (which isn’t quite true—it’s more like two-and-a-half hours to the casino itself, but I forgot about that).

 I continued working and at 10:13, received this message from Toby: